 No, it is not necessary to prove that you have sought other means of funding the device.

 The program is for residents of Massachusetts.

-This is not a loaner program so you are not required to return it.
-However, you agreed at time of delivery that you would not sell it.
-So if still in good working order please contact us to donate it back to the program.
+REquipment is not a loaner program, so you are not required to return it.
+However, you agreed at the time of delivery that you would not sell it.
+If it is still in good working order, please get in touch with us to help find your device a new home.